danknights/mice5035/tutorials/04_data_cleaning/README.md

 genus[10,9]
 ```

 We can also access a arange of elements in a table by passing in a vector of numerical indices, or a vector of TRUE/FALSE values.
-For example, this prints the first 3 rows and first 6 columns of the map table...
+For example, this prints the first 3 rows and first 6 columns of the map table.
+The `1:6` expression is shorthand for 1, 2, 3, 4, 5, 6.
 ```bash
 map[1:3,1:6]
 ```